inner children image.jpg

 In this style, it’s likely that there was a history of over controlling parents.
 Autonomy and having your own will was frowned upon.
 The child learned that being his own person was not safe.
 But there was a resistance that went underground: You can take my body, but you can't take my soul!

 Now, with my partner, I fib when I say I’ll be home.
 I’ll tell her one thing but then do something different.
-But it feels like I’m creating more conflict when I do so.
+Ironically, I’m creating more conflict when I try to avoid conflict.

-Trauma and relational therapy can help you be clear and direct.
-And hold boundaries and set limits which would enhance connections!
+Trauma and relational therapy can help you be clear and direct with feelings and needs.
+And hold boundaries and set limits which enhance connections!

 Perfectionist.jpg